 - A Bachelor of Science in Pharmacy Studies (non-licensing) degree is conferred following the successful completion of the didactic portion of the curriculum

 - A Doctor of Pharmacy degree is conferred following the successful completion of the Bachelor of Science in Pharmacy Studies degree and six 6-week Advance Pharmacy Practice Experiences (APPE), after which graduates qualify to take the national board examination, NAPLEX, to become licenses pharmacists.

 The Doctor of Pharmacy program provides a foundation of basic science and targeted liberal arts course work, a comprehensive, integrated professional course curriculum and extensive professional work experience that prepares students for work in a wide variety of pharmacy practice settings.

 Read the PharmD curriculum plan for the 0 - 6 students.

 The pharmacy curriculum includes introductory (cooperative education) and advanced pharmacy practice experiences.
 These pharmacy practice experiences are provided primarily under the direct supervision of qualified pharmacist preceptors and occasionally with other qualified health care professionals.
 The school is affiliated with many world-class practice sites in metropolitan Boston and throughout the United States, providing students with access to experienced clinicians and scholars.
 Although every effort is made to accommodate individual circumstances and requests, students should be prepared to travel outside of the Boston area to complete some of their pharmacy practice experiences.
 Availability of a car may be required, as some sites are not accessible by public transportation.
 All expenses associated with the pharmacy practice experiences, including travel and housing, are the responsibility of the student.

 Cooperative experiences are an integral part of a Northeastern education.
 Learn more about the PharmD employers and opportunities on the Northeastern Pharmacy Co-op page.

 How to Apply

 Licensure Pass Rate

-The pass rate for the Northeastern Class of 2012 taking the NAPLEX exam was 98.4%.
+The first attempt pass rate for the Northeastern Class of 2013 taking the NAPLEX exam was 98.4%.
 Click to see a summary of other PharmD Quality Program Indicators.